mia-platform-marketplace/Node.js-Custom-Plugin-Template/README.md

 # Node.js custom plugin template walkthrough

-This walkthrough will help you to learn how to create a Node.js microservice from scratch.
+This walkthrough will help you learn how to create a Node.js microservice from scratch.

 In order to do so, access to [Mia-Platform DevOps Console](https://console.cloud.mia-platform.eu/login), create a new project and go to the **Design** area.
-From the Design area of your project select "Microservices" on the menu on the left sidebar and then create a new microservice, you have now reached [Mia-Platform Marketplace](https://docs.mia-platform.eu/development_suite/api-console/api-design/marketplace/)!
+From the Design area of your project select _Microservices_ and then create a new one, you have now reached [Mia-Platform Marketplace](https://docs.mia-platform.eu/development_suite/api-console/api-design/marketplace/)!
 In the marketplace you will see a set of Examples and Templates that can be used to set-up microservices with a predefined and tested function.

 For this walkthrough select the following template: **Node.js template**.
 After clicking on this template you will be asked to give the following information: